fversnel/steam-api-clj/README.md

 ```

-You can lookup a specific method very easily in the requests map in [core](./src/steam_api_clj/core.clj) file.
+You can lookup a specific method very easily in the requests map in the [core](./src/steam_api_clj/core.clj) file.
-Each API call has metadata associated with it that tells you what it is:
+Each API call also has metadata associated with it that tells you what it is:

 ```clojure
 (meta (get-in steam-api/requests ["ISteamNews" "GetNewsForAppV2"]))